HiralThadeshwar31/CPSC-8710-Memory-game/README.md

  ## Challenge

- The challenge is to match all the cards in as little time as possible, making the fewest selections possible
+ The challenge is to complete the matching of all the cards in the shortest amount of time while making the fewest possible selections.

 ***

 ## Instructions

-* Click on a card
+* Select your preferred difficulty level (Easy, Medium, Hard) to initiate the game.

+* Click on the blocks to unveil the images hidden behind them.
+Continue this process with the remaining blocks, aiming to discover matching pairs.

-* Continue revealing cards and working your memory to remember each unveiled card.
+* Keep uncovering cards and put your memory to the test, remembering each card you reveal.

-* Match cards properly with less moves and in faster time
+* Efficiently match the cards with as few moves as possible and complete the game in the shortest time.

+* If needed, you can reset the game by using the "Reset" button.

+* Monitor the game's progress with the "Timer" displayed at the top.

+* To return to the home page, simply click the home button.

  ***

 ## Game Layout

-The index page is made up of a modal that contains instructions on how to play the game, and a button taking the user to the game page.
-The game itself is made up of a single page containing a header, a score panel that keeps tabs of performance indicators such as the time, the number of moves and the current star rating of the user, depending on the performance, and also contains the reset button.
+The index page is equipped with a modal providing instructions on how to play the game.
+It also features a "Start Game" button, which, when clicked, directs users to the game page.
+Users are given the choice to select their preferred difficulty level and begin playing from there.
+By default, clicking the "Start Game" button will lead users to the Easy level.

+The game page itself is inclusive of a header and a score panel that monitors various performance metrics, including time, moves, and the user's current star rating, which is determined by their performance.
+Additionally, a reset button is available to allow users to restart the game.

-The game board is made up of a deck division containing 16 cards which were created dynamically in javascript.
-Each card consists of a front face and a backface.
-On card hover, the card background lightens up slightly, and on card click, the card flips 180 degrees and reveals the image behind it, which the user then needs to memorise to improve performance.
+The game board is constructed using a card deck that adapts according to the selected difficulty level.
+These cards are generated dynamically through JavaScript.
+Each card is designed with a front and back face.
+When a user hovers over a card, its background brightens, and upon clicking, the card flips to reveal an image.
+It is crucial for players to memorize these images in order to enhance their performance.

-The primary colours used in my palette were three shades of green (Emerald, Green Pantone, and lincoln green), two shades of yellow/orange (Orange web & Gold Web) for contrast, on a green & black vector background customized on svgbackgrounds.com.
-The cards have an image of a vector cartoon animal to convey a more "game" feel, as well as careful choice of multi-coloured vector icons on the backface of the cards to ensure colour diversity while maintaining a tri-coloured theme.

 <p align="center">
    <img src="images/palette.png" alt="screenshot of colour palette"/>
 </p>

-A "Win-Game" Modal appears in the center of the screen upon completion of the game, providing feedback concerning grade, star rating and time taken to complete the game.
+Upon successfully completing the game, a "Win-Game" Modal emerges at the center of the screen, delivering feedback on the user's grade, star rating, and the time taken to finish the game.

-The deck of cards was designed using CSS grid, in order to ensure responsiveness.
+To ensure responsiveness, the card deck was created using CSS grid.

-Fonts used were Exo 2 and quicksand as they are very readable and game-friendly, conveying a slight comical feel which is appropriate to the goal of the game.
+For the game's text, the fonts Lobster and Georgia were chosen due to their high readability and game-friendly appearance.
+These fonts also convey a slightly comical feel, which aligns with the game's overall goal.
 ***

 ## Game Requirements